mesaguy/ansible-prometheus/README.md

 Optionally disable symlink of tool applications (amtool, promtool, etc) to /usr/local/bin.
 Defaults to 'true':

     prometheus_symlink_tools: false

+### Prometheus log rotation variables

+Log rotation is disabled by default, but can be configured simply using the following variables.
+Log rotation is configured for all *.log files in the Prometheus log directory (ie: /var/log/prometheus/*.log).

+Enable installing a prometheus log rotation script.
+Defaults to 'false':

+    prometheus_logrotate: true

+Number of log rotation (days) to keep:

+    prometheus_logrotate_count: 31

+Boolean specifying whether logs should be compressed:

+    prometheus_logrotate_compress: true

+Log rotation configuration file directory:

+    prometheus_logrotate_dir: /etc/logrotate.d

 ### Prometheus client variables